CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 - The clock speed of the ADC.
 This is factor of the clock speed of the Arduino which can be modified.
 The ADC clock is determined by a the main clock speed divided by a prescalar, which must be a power of 2.
 - The number of bits captured by the ADC.
 The ADC grabs data off the wire in a step called a "conversion".
 A conversion takes more than one clock cycle.
 In the case of the specific Atmel chip used in this course (aka the Arduino) and its 10-bit ADC, a conversion takes 13 clock cycles.

 The default configuration for the ADC clock is 125kHz.
-At conversion takes 13 clock cycles.
+A conversion takes 13 clock cycles.
 Therefore the maximum sampling frequency is 125000 / 13 = ~9600Hz.

 ### Free Running Mode: fft_adc_serial
 The lab asked us to download the Open Music Lab FFT library.
 We installed this to our Arduino idea.